 - Dual Degree Programs

 Ohio State students also have the opportunity to attend The Ohio State Law Fair every autumn.
-The largest of its kind in Ohio, the Law Fair is an excellent opportunity to get information about law schools and talk directly with representatives from nearly 100 law schools around the country.
+One of the largest pre-law events in the Midwest, the Law Fair is an excellent opportunity to get information about law schools and talk directly with representatives from approximately 100 law schools around the country.

 As you collect information that will be useful to you, be sure to figure out what your priorities are - does it matter what state you're in?
 How will cost factor in to your decision?
 Is there a particular certificate program you're looking for?
 Elements to consider when building a list of law schools to apply to: